Pollinator Gardens 101: How to Attract Bees, Butterflies, and Hummingbirds

 For bees: Lavender, echinacea (coneflower), sunflowers, borage, bee balm, clover, oregano (let it flower), and native wildflowers.
 Bees especially love blue, purple, and yellow flowers.

-For butterflies: Milkweed (essential for monarchs), zinnias, black-eyed Susans, lantana, asters, and butterfly bush.
-Butterflies need both nectar plants for feeding and host plants for laying eggs.
+For butterflies: Native milkweed (essential for monarchs, species matters, see below), zinnias, black-eyed Susans, native asters, Joe Pye weed, and coneflower.
+Butterflies need both nectar plants for adults and host plants for caterpillars.

 For hummingbirds: Trumpet vine, cardinal flower, salvia, fuchsia, columbine, and coral honeysuckle.
 Hummingbirds are drawn to tubular red and orange flowers.